 Many Cooperative Extension professionals are members of Community Emergency Management Teams helping with livestock response; Extension Family and Consumer Science experts provide critical information on food supply in a disaster and in-home food and home safety; and 4-H coordination delivers family trauma information, supplies collection to help their neighbors near and far.
 These real-time support actions are ready and on the ground in every county in America through NIFA funding provided in annual Smith-Lever Capacity Funding to Cooperative Extension that gives them the capacity to respond any time they are needed.

 NIFA also supports disaster education through EDEN – the Extension Disaster Education Network, a collaborative, multi-state effort with land-grant universities and Cooperative Extension across the country, using research-based education and resources to improve service delivery and support to citizens affected by a wide range of disasters.
 Through EDEN, vital, up-to-date information is shared across the Extension network and available to all.
-For example, Purdue University Extension ‘s Rural Emergency Preparedness website contains links to weather watch warnings, pandemic resources, a home emergency kit checklist, and more.
+For example, Purdue University Extension ‘s Rural Emergency Preparedness website contains links to weather watch warnings, pandemic resources and more.

 In FY2020, NIFA provided $462,744 for the Smith-Lever Special Needs Competitive Grant Program and $382,400 for the Extension Disaster Education Network in funding to support local disaster response efforts.

 Whether it’s about surviving a hurricane or wildfires, recovering from tornado damage, preparing for an earthquake or having access to federal, science-based resources during a pandemic, NIFA funding supports vital disaster preparation, response and recovery efforts and education for you and your loved ones.